On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

 We close this section with a final observation on the multipole expansion.
 In \cite{Bautista:2019tdr} we observed that the multipoles of section \ref{sec:multipoles} were universal with respect to spin for gluon or graviton emission.
 This means for instance that we can consider $A_{4}^{{\rm QCD,}s}$ and the multipole decomposition should be the same for $s=0$ and $s=1$.
 Now we can prove this explicitly for the scalar multipole, which is by definition the term proportional to the zeroth power of the angular momentum $J^{\mu\nu}$.
 In (\ref{eq:hlqcd}) that would correspond to $\varepsilon_{1}\cdot(J^{\mu\nu}){}^{0}\cdot\varepsilon_{2}=\varepsilon_{1}\cdot\varepsilon_{2}$, e.g.

 On the other hand for the spin-0 representation the multipole expansion is trivial $J^{\mu\nu}\to1$.
 Thus the claim of universality becomes, at any multiplicity,

 But this relation is now obvious from the massless perspective.
-In fact the amplitude $A_{4}^{{\rm QCD},s=0}$ in the massless limit is simply the special Yang-Mills Scalar (YMS) theory considered in e.g. \cite{Cachazo:2014xea} and reviewed in next section.
-It is known that amplitudes with two scalars in such theory can be obtained from the Yang-Mills amplitude by allowing two polarization vectors to explore a one-dimensional internal space \cite{Cheung:2017ems}: We obtain scalars by setting $\varepsilon_{i}=(0,\ldots,0,1)$ while the remaining polarizations and momenta go as $\epsilon_{i}\to(\epsilon_{i},0)$ and $p_{i}\to(p_{i},0)$.
+In fact the amplitude $A_{4}^{{\rm QCD},s=0}$ in the massless limit is simply the special Yang-Mills Scalar (YMS) theory considered in e.g. \cite{Brink:1976bc,Cachazo:2014xea} and reviewed in next section.
+It is known that amplitudes with two scalars in such theory can be obtained from the pure Yang-Mills amplitude by allowing two polarization vectors to explore a one-dimensional internal space (see \cite{Cheung:2017ems} for a review).
+More specifically we obtain scalars by setting $\varepsilon_{i}=(0,\ldots,0,1)$ while the remaining polarizations and momenta are written as $\epsilon_{i}\to(\epsilon_{i},0)$ and $p_{i}\to(p_{i},0)$.
 Thus the only surviving contraction involving $\varepsilon_{1}$, $\varepsilon_{2}$ is precisely $\varepsilon_{1}\cdot\varepsilon_{2}$.
 Hence at any multiplicity the YMS amplitude is the coefficient of $\varepsilon_{1}\cdot\varepsilon_{2}$ in the pure gluon amplitude and (\ref{eq:scalarmult}) follows.
 In the case of the gravitational theory the same situation arises for the case the fat states $H_{i}$ are only gravitons $h_{i}$.
-As explained below (\ref{eq:genklt}) these amplitudes only depend on $s+\tilde{s}$, and in particular for $s+\tilde{s}\leq1$ can be written as
+As explained in section \ref{sec221}, these amplitudes should depend on $s+\tilde{s}$ and not on $s,\tilde{s}$ individually.
+In particular for $s+\tilde{s}\leq1$ they read

-i.e. where only the right factor has spin.
+i.e. the whole spin dependence can be put in a single QCD factor.
 Applying the construction of the previous paragraph to such factor we find